Vibranium: Fictional history

 In the Marvel Universe, vibranium was first deposited on Earth by a meteorite 10,000 years ago.
-In the comics, the first documented discovery of vibranium was during a human expedition to Antarctica.
-This particular isotope of vibranium was called "Anti-Metal" due to its property of dissolving other metals.
+It was discovered during an expedition to Antarctica and named "Anti-Metal" due to its property of dissolving other metals.

-In the comics, a different variety of vibranium found in Wakanda absorbs sound waves and other vibrations, including kinetic energy.
+A different variety of vibranium found in Wakanda absorbs sound waves and other vibrations, including kinetic energy.
 Absorbing sound waves, vibrations, and kinetic energy makes this metal stronger.
 To protect this resource, Wakandans concealed their country from the outside world.
 Wakandan king T'Chaka funded his country's education by occasionally selling off minuscule quantities of the metal.
 As a result, Wakanda is one of the world's most technologically advanced nations.

 During the early 1940s, a small amount of Wakandan vibranium came into the possession of the scientist Myron MacLain.
-He tried to combine vibranium with iron to form a new tank armor, but was unable to fuse the elements.
-One morning, he found that the two materials had bonded on their own in an unknown manner.
+He tried to combine vibranium with iron to create armor, but was unable to fuse the elements.
+One morning, MacLain found that the two materials had bonded on their own in an unknown manner.
 The ultra-resilient alloy was used to create Captain America's shield.
-MacLain worked for decades (without success) to duplicate the accident.
-However, during an experiment in the 1960s, he developed the virtually indestructible metal adamantium.
+MacLain worked for decades without success to duplicate the accident, creating adamantium in the process.

-When T'Challa became king of Wakanda, he strove to end his country's isolation from the rest of the world.
+When T'Challa became the king of Wakanda, he strove to end his country's isolation from the rest of the world.
 Making the existence of vibranium known to the outside world around the mid-1980s, he sold small quantities of it to foreigners who, he believed, would not use it to harmful ends.
 T'Challa used the profits to enrich and modernize his nation.

-Over the years, many have tried to obtain or affect the mound of vibranium at Wakanda, but for the most part Wakanda has kept it safe, and become quite powerful in the process.